wizzomafizzo/starcheat/README.md

 **Upbeat Giraffe** | [0.18.2](https://github.com/wizzomafizzo/starcheat/releases/tag/0.18.2)
 Enraged Koala      | [0.17](https://github.com/wizzomafizzo/starcheat/releases/tag/0.17)

+## Reporting a Issue
+Please read and follow these [instructions](CONTRIBUTING.md) when reporting an issue.
+This will help us fix your issue faster, because we don't need to ask you for additional informations.

 ## Building from source
 Here is how to build starcheat from source.
 Make sure everything in the dependencies section is installed before you do a build.